ipfs/go-graphsync/docs/architecture.md

 However, if you reverse the order of these requirements, it becomes clear that a GraphSync request is really an IPLD Selector Query performed locally that happens to be backed by another remote peer performing the same query on its machine and feeding the results to the requestor.

-Selector queries, as implemented in the `go-ipld-prime` library, rely on a loader function to load data any time a link boundary is crossed during a query.
+Selector queries, as implemented in the `go-ipld-prime` library, rely on a function to load data any time a link boundary is crossed during a query.
 The loader can be configured each time a selector query is performed.
 We use this to support network communication on both sides of a GraphSync query.

-On the requestor side, instead of supplying the local storage loader, we supply it with a different loader that waits for responses from the network -- and also simultaneously stores them in local storage as they are loaded.
+On the requestor side, instead of supplying a function to read from local storage, we supply a function that waits for responses from the network -- and also simultaneously stores them in local storage as they are loaded.
 Blocks that come back on the network that are never loaded as part of the local Selector traversal are simply dropped.
 Moreover, we can take advantage of the fact that blocks get stored locally as they are traversed to limit network traffic -- there's no need to send back a block twice because we can safely assume in a single query, once a block is traversed once, it's in the requestors local storage.

 On the responder side, we employ a similar method -- while an IPLD Selector query operates at the finer grain of traversing IPLD Nodes, what we really care about is when it crosses a link boundary.
-At this point, IPLD asks the Loader to load the link, and here, we provide IPLD with a loader that wraps the local storage loader but also transmits every block loaded across the network.
+At this point, IPLD calls out to a function to load the link, and here, we provide IPLD with a function that loads from local storage but also transmits every block loaded across the network.

-So, effectively what we are doing is using intercepted loaders on both sides to handle the transmitting and receiving of data across the network.
+So, effectively what we are doing is using intercepted block loaders on both sides to handle the transmitting and receiving of data across the network.

 While the actual code operates in a way that is slightly more complicated, the basic sequence of a single GraphSync request is as follows: